11bunno11/ternbook/README.md

 using LLM based coding agents (Replit agent) with the remaining 2% consisting of human architectural design, testing, and fine-tuning.

-As a solo humanities-based programmer, using AI allowed me to safely implement robust security primitives (like RFC 1918 private IP filtering, SSRF guards, and HMAC-SHA256 token validation) that could in some cases require a whole team of expert security researchers.
+As a solo humanities-based programmer, using AI allowed me to create Ternbook fast enough (would've taken ages if I did it by myself)

 Every single feature was thoroughly reviewed, integrated, and deployed to production by a human (me!!!!).
 The system design is real, the protocol works, and the code is